Enhancement of Gravitational Waves Induced by Scalar Perturbations due to a Sudden Transition from an Early Matter Era to the Radiation Era: Approximate analytic formulas for induced GWs

 where

 In the first equality in Eq.~\eqref{eq:Omega_GW_resonance}, we have changed the integration variable from $t$ to $y$ with the Jacobian factor $2\sqrt{3}/x_{\text{R}} $.
 This integration is for the spiky part, and so we limit the integration region to $|y|<1$.
-The choice of the integration boundary here is somewhat arbitrary, and this causes uncertainties of order unity.
+The choice of the integration boundary here is somewhat arbitrary, but this uncertainty can also be absorbed by the fudge factor $Y$.
+We determine the value of $Y$ by comparing Eq.~(B7) with the numerical result.
+We find that $Y=2.3$ is a good fit, so we set $Y = 2.3$ throughout this work.

 The total spectrum is approximated by the contribution produced after the reheating transition, $\Omega_\text{GW} \simeq \Omega_\text{GW,RD}$, which is given by the sum of Eqs.~\eqref{eq:Omega_GW_large-scale} and \eqref{eq:Omega_GW_resonance}: